uodevclub/uodevclub.github.io/_posts/blog/2015-10-21-hacktownusa-faq.md

 ### Did you say winners?
 What am I being judged on?

 We're bringing in some great judges for the event.
 Eric Wills will be representing the UO CIS faculty as a judge, and Joe Maruschak, the Chief Start-up Officer at RAIN Eugene, will be attending as well.
-We don't have a specific judging rubric, but it will be generally judged on two criterion.
-Is it cool?
-Does it work?
+We'll also have Jeremy Klein, a recent UO CIS alumni, join the judging team.
+We'll be judging to place in three categories: Most Commercially Viable, Best Use of Multiple APIs, and Brought the Most "Game."
+From the winners of those categories, a Best Overall will be chosen.

 ### 26.2 hours?
 But what about food?
 Drinks?